svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 After completing this tutorial, you may want to try the following:

 - Build [Reliable transaction submission](reliable-transaction-submission.html) for production systems.
-- Consult the [RippleAPI JavaScript Reference](rippleapi-reference.html) for the full range of SGY Ledger functionality.
+- Consult the [RippleAPI JavaScript Reference](rippleapi-reference.html) for the full range of RCP Ledger functionality.
 - Customize your [Account Settings](manage-account-settings.html).
 - Learn how [Transaction Metadata](transaction-metadata.html) describes the outcome of a transaction in detail.
 - Explore [Complex Payment Types](complex-payment-types.html) like escrow and payment channels.
-- Read best practices for [SGY Ledger Businesses](xrp-ledger-businesses.html).
+- Read best practices for [RCP Ledger Businesses](xrp-ledger-businesses.html).